sybirg/xai_growth/README.md

-# Explainable machine learning and deep learning approaches to identify metabolic reactions important for bacterial growth under different carbon source conditions
+# Machine learning identifies key metabolic reactions in bacterial growth on different carbon sources

 [![DOI]()]

-Collection of python source codes for metabolic flux simulation & machine & deep learning used in this study.
+Collection of python source codes for metabolic flux simulation, and artificial intelligence models used in this study.
-For more information, please see the publication: Explainable machine learning and deep learning approaches to identify metabolic reactions important for bacterial growth under different carbon source conditions.
+For more information, please see the publication: Machine learning identifies key metabolic reactions in bacterial growth on different carbon sources.

 Last update: 2023-10-04